|

 this frank portrayal of one man's obsession.
 The show is actually quite

-funny in parts and has a strong voyeuristic element which the cast seemed
+funny in parts and has a strong voyeuristic element which the cast

-Lolita than Nabokov may have intended but one more consistent and in
+assertive and knowing Lolita than Nabokov may have intended but one

-tune with teen culture and sexuality now; as in fact it was when the
+more consistent and in tune with teen culture and sexuality now; as

-book was first published, as recently as 1955.
+in fact it was when the book was first published, as recently as 1955.

 Taylor Mac - Paul Lucas